stephenhillier/sieveplot/README.md

 > A geotechnical lab tool for particle size analysis.

 **Note: Work in progress!**
-Not all basic functionality implemented.
+Not all basic functionality implemented yet.

 For more background information, see Wikipedia page on [Sieve analysis](https://en.wikipedia.org/wiki/Sieve_analysis)